 - Government Taskforce for Action on Sexual Violence: The Government's response to sexual violence issues.

-If you or your family or whānau have been affected by crime, there are a range of services available to help you deal with the practical and emotional effects of the crime at each stage of the criminal justice process, and afterwards.
+If you or your family or whānau have been affected by crime, there are a range of services, including financial assistance, available to help you deal with the practical and emotional effects of the crime at each stage of the criminal justice process, and afterwards.